UW-CSSS-564/2018/content/_index.md

 ### Prerequisites

 Students should have completed the introductory quantitative methods sequence appropriate to their programs.
 They should be familiar with statistical inference, regression methods, and maximum likelihood.
-A course SOC 504, SOC 505, SOC 506 or the
+Courses SOC 504, SOC 505, SOC 506 or the equivalent will suffice.

 It will be useful, but not required, for students to have a familiarity with the **R** programming language, or the programming background to learn it quickly.
 This is a computationally intensive and focused course, and some level of proficiency in programming prior to taking this course.
 To learn **R**, I suggest [R for Data Science](http://r4ds.had.co.nz/) or [DataCamp](https://www.datacamp.com/).
-In particular, this course will heavily use the  [tidyverse](https://www.tidyverse.org/) packages (ggplot2, dplyr, ...).
+Note that I will often use the [tidyverse](https://www.tidyverse.org/) packages (ggplot2, dplyr, ...).

-- **Git and GitHub**: We will use git and GitHub for assignments and projects.
-This was introduced in POLS 501, so you are not familiar with these tools it may take some extra time to familiarize yourself with them

 ## Assignments

-There are three main types of assignments for students:
+There are two main types of assignments for students:

-1. Weekly homework: Learning data analysis requires practice.
-There will be weekly homework assignments.
-See the [assignments](./assignments/) page.
+1. (Bi-Weekly) homeworks: Learning quantitative methods requires practice.
+As such, there will be approximately bi-weekly homework assignments.
+See the [assignments](./assignments/) page for more information.
-2. Research project: Students will complete a research project.
-The expectation is that students will work on the project throughout the quarter and apply concepts and skills to that project soon after covering them in class.
-See the [project](./projects/) page for more details.
-3. Reading Assignments: Students are expected to come to class prepared.
-I have chosen textbooks that are accessible, so we will not spend valuable class time summarizing assigned readings.
-Instead we will use class for more value-added learning activities.
-As part of that, before each class students will provide feedback and questions on the readings that will be used to guide class in-class discussion.
+2. Research project: The final assignment will ask students to use Bayesian methods to estimate a model to answer a research question of their own.

 ## Materials